 |Short-term on-the-job training|

-Customer service representatives handle customer complaints, process orders, and provide information about an organization’s products and services.
+Customer service representatives interact with customers to handle complaints, process orders, and answer questions.

-Customer service representatives typically need a high school diploma and are trained on the job.
-They should be good at communicating with people and have basic computer skills.
+Customer service representatives typically need a high school diploma to enter the occupation and are trained on the job.
+They should be good at communicating and interacting with people.

 Compare the job duties, education, job growth, and pay of customer service representatives with similar occupations.